intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patents/blockchain-system-for-natural-language-processing.md

-1. A blockchain configured geographically distributed architecture-based system connected over a communication network for transforming an unstructured or semi-structured dataset to a structured computerized dataset fora blockchain configured records database communicatively coupled to a plurality of blockchain configured content based routers receiving said unstructured or semi-structured dataset from a plurality of data provider computers in a blockchain-enabled
+1. A blockchain configured geographically distributed architecture-based system connected over a communication network for transforming an unstructured or semi-structured dataset to a structured computerized dataset for a blockchain configured records database communicatively coupled to a plurality of blockchain configured content based routers receiving said unstructured or semi-structured dataset from a plurality of data provider computers in a blockchain-enabled